RRemelgado/Innovation-Summit-2024__14_Data-gaps-and-biases/README.md

 # Data Dirt and Data Draughts
 ## Demystifying Environmental Data Products via Data Cards

-Welcome to the **[Your Team Name]** repository, an integral part of ESIIL and Earth Lab's Forest Carbon Codefest.
+Welcome to the **G14** repository, an integral part of ESIIL and Earth Lab's Forest Carbon Codefest.
 This repository is the central hub for our team, encompassing our project overview, team member information, codebase, and more...

-#practice edit

 ## Our Project
 [Provide a brief overview of your project here.